CarlosCuxim/carloscuxim.github.io/src/content/home.md

 githubCalendar: 'CarlosCuxim'
 ---

-In this place you will find all the random thoughts of a frustrated mathematician.
+Random thoughts of a frustrated mathematician.
 I also like programming, so probably you find some (not so good) tutorials.